Skip to content

 Uploading Translations via Editor

-To upload a file with translations, follow these steps:
+To upload a file with translations via Online Editor, follow these steps:

 Uploading XLIFF Translations

-You can do the offline translation for all file formats, having downloaded existing content in the XLIFF format.
-As soon as the offline translations are finished, use Upload XLIFF Translations.
+You can do the offline translation for all file formats and strings by downloading existing content in the XLIFF format; once the offline translations are finished, use Upload XLIFF Translations.

-To upload XLIFF translations for all files for a specific target language, follow these steps:
+To upload XLIFF translations for a specific target language, follow these steps:

 1. Select the language on the project page.